10 Ways to Improve Your Technical Writing

 If you’re a technical writer, or at least someone assigned to do some technical writing, chances are that you aren’t going to know absolutely everything about every topic.
 When you come up against a concept that you aren’t 100% comfortable with, it can be tempting to fudge your writing a little to cover it up.

 But wait!
 Making things vague or brushing parts of your discussion under the rug is only going to weaken your writing!
 Instead, stop what you’re working on, and go find an expert.
-Maybe they’re down the hall, or maybe they’re in a Slack channel for Python users somewhere.
+Maybe they’re down the hall, maybe they’re on a site dedicated to expert opinions on cryptocurrencies, or maybe they’re in a Slack channel for Python users somewhere.
 Seek them out and ask them to help you understand your topic.

 After you’ve listened to an expert, go back and try it again.
 It’s worth taking the time to go through these steps if you feel like you’re starting to hand wave your explanations to gloss over your gaps in knowledge.
 There’s no shame in asking for a bit of help.